 Eucharistic Ministers to Hospitals

-Eucharistic Ministers represent the parish community and bring the Eucharist to Catholics who are hospitalized at Aurora St. Luke’s Medical Center and Wheaton Franklin Hospital.
+Eucharistic Ministers represent the parish community and bring the Eucharist to Catholics who are hospitalized at Aurora St. Luke’s Medical Center.
 They bring Jesus’ healing presence to the sick.

 Ministries of Service